jjvanzon/Piano-Playing-Docs/chopin-ballade-2/chopin-ballade-2-todo.md

     - [x] Clefs at page 10 went through notes.
     - [x] Adjusting line ends to accommodate fragment subdivision.
     - [x] Adding double bar lines to separate more fragments.
-- [ ] Exceptional cases...
+- [x] Exceptional cases
     - [x] Slow arpeggio with strange measure.
-    - [ ] There are certain bar line that are 2x thicker.
+    - [x] There are certain bar line that are 2x thicker.
 It appears to be 2 bar lines right next to each other.
 - [ ] Checking:
-    - [ ] Checking by playing in editing software.
+    - [x] Checking by playing in editing software.
     - [ ] Checking by playing the print on a piano.
-    - [ ] Left hand / right hand separated and together.
     - [ ] Correcting it.
     - [ ] Keep checking by playing the print, until no more corrections.